softwareQinc/qpp/README.md

 solely of template header files.
-Quantum++ is written in standard C++17 and has very low external dependencies, using only the [Eigen 3](https://eigen.tuxfamily.org) linear algebra header-only template library and, if available, the [OpenMP](https://www.openmp.org/) multi-processing library.
+Quantum++ is written in standard C++17 and has very low external dependencies, using only the [Eigen 3](https://eigen.tuxfamily.org) linear algebra header-only template library and, if available, the [OpenMP](https://www.openmp.org/) multiprocessing library.

 Quantum++ is not restricted to qubit systems or specific quantum information